Hebden Bridge: Demography

 Bridge Gate in the town centre.

 Hebden Bridge is a popular place to live.
 However, space is limited due to the steep valleys and lack of flat land.
 In the past, this led to "upstairs-downstairs" houses known as "over and under dwellings" (cf the back-to-back houses in nearby industrial cities).
 These were houses built in terraces with 4–5 storeys.
 The upper storeys face uphill while the lower ones face downhill with their back wall against the hillside.
 The bottom 2 storeys would be one house while the upper 2–3 storeys would be another.
 This also led to unusual legal arrangements such as the "flying freehold", where the shared floor/ceiling is wholly owned by the underdwelling.

+The population of Hebden Bridge is shrinking, 2024 estimates reported 5,039 living in the town, which would be down from 5,223 in 2021, which was already down from 5,446 in 2011.
+This is largely due to a lack of new homes, more people living alone, and an increase in holiday homes.
+94.2% of people in the town are White.
+52.8% are Female and 47.2% are Male.
+68.4% of people in the town are Non Religious, 27.4% are Christian, 1.4% are Buddhist, 0.7% are Muslim, 0.4% are Jewish, and 1.6% identify as other.

 Population changes in the 1990s led to a demand for more houses.
 This has proved to be extremely controversial for a number of reasons.
 The limited availability of houses has meant that prices have risen sharply (for example, a house valued at £54,000 in 1998 was valued at nearly £150,000 in 2004).
 Demand for new houses is also a contentious issue as many of the sites for proposed development are areas such as fields or woodland that some local residents feel should be left as they are.

 Hebden Bridge has attracted artists, and has developed a small New Age community.
 In the 1980s and 1990s, a prominent lesbian intentional community grew up in nearby Todmorden, and subsequently Hebden Bridge, "promot[ing] forms of queer intimacy outside of the nuclear family unit", with "a close-knit community of care" and mutual support, sharing childcare and community events, such as a "famous Todmorden Women’s Disco" held monthly.
 The nature of that community has changed with evolving queer politics, away from lesbian feminism and towards "homonormative assimilation".
 As of 2004, Hebden Bridge had the highest number of lesbians per head in the UK.

 In April 2005, Hebden Bridge was named the fourth quirkiest place in the world by High Life (the British Airways flight magazine) and was described as "modern and stylish in an unconventional and stylish way".

 The town was documented in the 2009 film Shed Your Tears And Walk Away, which made controversial claims about the levels of drug and alcohol abuse in the town, and consequent deaths among young people.